LCJones73/Threat-Hunt-New-Zero-Day-Announced/README.md

 Luckily nothing was compromised to the level that it cost financial or other damages because of how efficient we performed our Threat Hunt.

-Fortunately, we have a CISO that stays up to date on developments in the world of Cybersecurity listening to _CyberWire Daily_ when he heard about this New Zero Day.
+Fortunately, we have a CISO at CypherT3ch that stays up to date on developments in the world of Cybersecurity listening to _CyberWire Daily_ when he heard about this New Zero Day.

 ### This concludes our Threat Hunt project scenarios.
 Keep in mind there is always a story to tell as you Threat Hunt and discover malicious activity on your network.
 Unfortunatley sometimes it is an insider threat!